definedsolution/definedsolutionltd.com/README.md

 ## Installation

-To get started with the Defined Solution Limited website, follow these steps:
+To get started with the Defined Solution website, follow these steps:

 1. Clone the repository: